rhshah/IMPACT-Pipeline/source/subscripts.rst

 		--outdir|o                    S Path where all the output files will be written (optional) default:current working directory

-Filter SNVs from mutect before genotyping
+Filter snv from MuTect before genotyping
 =========================================

 **dmp_filter_mutect.pl [options]**